 What is white label community software?

-White label community software (sometimes called a white label community platform) is a piece of software that’s built by another company.
+White label community software (sometimes called a white label community platform) is a piece of software that’s pre-built for communities.
 They enable creators to customize the look, feel, and features of their online communities without starting from scratch.

 In that vein, white label community software is a good option for creators looking to save money, time, and the frustrations associated with building a community platform from the ground up.